ibm-cloud-docs/vpc/vsi_is_create_instance.md

 3. Select an image and profile for the instance.
 To select from all available images, click **Change image**.
 You can select an image, a snapshot of a boot volume, or an existing boot volume.
 If the geographic location where you are provisioning an instance supports it, you can select either *x86* or *s390x* architecture.
 Table 2 describes image, snapshot, and existing volume options.
 Then, select a profile.
 To select from all available vCPU and RAM combinations, click **Change profile**.
 Table 3 describes profile selection. {: #select-image-and-profile}

+Allowed-use expressions: The image that you select determines the profiles that are available to create the virtual server instance.
+During the creation of a virtual server instance with images that use an allowed-use expression, the information that is provided in the allowed-use properties is then evaluated against a potential virtual server instance to determine whether that image can be used to create the virtual server instance.
+Stock images use defined allowed-use expressions.
+You must define any allowed-use expressions for custom images.
+For more information, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).
+{: note}

    | Field | Value |
    |-------|-------|